Lumzdas/makita/README.md

 > Example: declare layout 2 in Nautilus by setting `Wireless Controller::2::org.gnome.Nautilus.toml` or `Wireless Controller::org.gnome.Nautilus::2.toml`.

 > [!NOTE]
-> Keep in mind that while bindings and commands are read from each config file independently, settings are only read from the main config file, the one with no layout and associated application specified.
+> Keep in mind that while bindings are read from each config file independently, settings are only read from the main config file, the one with no layout and associated application specified.
 If such file isn't present, Makita will use the default values.

 ## Bindings and settings
 The config file is divided into multiple sections:
 - `[remap]`, where you can rebind keys, buttons, combinations and some axis events to other keys, buttons and combinations.
-- `[commands]`, where you can rebind keys, buttons, combinations and some axis events to shell commands.
+- `[rubies]`, TODO.
 - `[movements]`, where you can rebind keys, buttons, combinations and some axis events to cursor movements and scrolling.
 - `[settings]`, where you can configure a few settings.